sheerun/prettier-standard/README.md

 }
 ```

 NOTE: Unlike [prettier](https://github.com/prettier/prettier) this package simplifies your workflow by making `--write` flag a default, and allowing for passing code to stdin without additional `--stdin` flag.
-Now **that's** prettier!

 ### Vim